 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Bowersox has been spelled Bower, Bowre, Bowyr, Bowers, Bowyer, Beauer and many more.

-Another 31 words (2 lines of text) are included under the topic Early Bowersox Notables in all our PDF Extended History products and printed products wherever possible.
+Another 114 words (8 lines of text) are included under the topic Early Bowersox Notables in all our PDF Extended History products and printed products wherever possible.

 For Scottish immigrants, the great expense of travel to North America did not seem such a problem in those unstable times.
 Acres of land awaited them and many got the chance to fight for their freedom in the American War of Independence.
 These Scots and their ancestors went on to play important roles in the forging of the great nations of the United States and Canada.
 Among them: Henry Bower who settled in Virginia in 1637; Robert Bower settled in Virginia in 1698; John Bowers settled in Virginia in 1663; Jonas Bowers settled in Virginia in 1637.

 Contemporary Notables of the name Bowersox (post 1700) +